xscriptordev/terminal/powershell/README.md

   Set-ExecutionPolicy Bypass -Scope Process -Force .\powershell\install.ps1
   ```
-- This imports all themes from [themes](https://github.com/xscriptordev/terminal/tree/main/powershell/themes) into Windows Terminal and sets “Xscriptor” for PowerShell profiles
+- This imports all themes from [themes](https://github.com/xscriptordev/terminal/tree/main/powershell/themes) into Windows Terminal and sets “x” for PowerShell profiles
 - Restart Windows Terminal (or PowerShell if launched inside it)

 ## Remote Install